Emotion Wheel – Identify and Understand Your Feelings

-Emotion Wheel, also known as Feelings Wheel, is a simple tool for working with your emotions.
+Emotion Wheel, also known as Feelings Wheel, is a simple tool for understanding your inner state.
 It helps you slow down and understand what’s going on inside.

-Sometimes an emotion can point to a crossed boundary or an unmet need.
+Sometimes what you’re experiencing can point to a crossed boundary or an unmet need.
 Noticing these signals can help you be more mindful of how you feel.

 heart_smile Notice what you’re feeling